AI for Clinical Care Workshop

 About

-The UF College of Medicine, the Herbert Wertheim College of Engineering and the Intelligent Critical Care Center (IC3), in collaboration with the Bridge2AI CHoRUS network, are proud to present the AI for Clinical Care Workshop at Lake Nona.
+The UF College of Medicine, the Herbert Wertheim College of Engineering and the Intelligent Clinical Care Center (IC3), in collaboration with the Bridge2AI CHoRUS network, are proud to present the AI for Clinical Care Workshop at Lake Nona.
 The workshop will provide skill and professional development in AI for a diverse group of trainees, physicians, and early stage investigators in medicine.
 Artificial Intelligence (AI) tools are increasingly used for diagnostic, monitoring, and prognostic applications in clinical medicine, particularly in acute and critical care settings.
 In the long term, the success of development and implementation of AI in Clinical Care requires close collaboration between scholars, healthcare practitioners, private partners, and community stakeholders.
 This workshop aims to enhance AI in Clinical Care skills in the clinical research workforce.
 It will be based on a highly interdisciplinary and integrated skill and workforce development approach.
 Our fundamental goal is to support research skill development and training in medical AI for the healthcare workforce, for practitioners at all levels from pre-doctoral to faculty.
 The workshop will consist of two tracks: beginner and advanced.
 We will employ a competitive selection process to select workshop participants.
 Ten applicants will receive travel grants to facilitate attending the meeting (details below).

 Venue and Dates